imR4V3N/ToDo-Manager/README.md

 # ToDo Manager

  A small project created to manage the to-do list.
+Simple and easy to use.
+Add, delete and complete tasks in one click.